 Service administration of Wandera is provided via the secure web portal RADAR, where administrators control the account settings of all Wandera users and can easily and securely configure policy settings.
 Granular access to the portal can be configured by Super Administrators, the highest level of administrators.
 Log ins as well as changes are recorded in the Audit Logs section.
 RADAR uses HTTP Strict Transport Security (HSTS) and certificate pinning technologies to ensure all end users are communicating via a secure, encrypted channel.

 Wandera have offices in the European Union and the United States.
 While data is stored within the European Economic Area, we may transfer certain personal data that we collect about you outside of the EEA to the United States or elsewhere in order to perform certain services, including providing customer support.
 Customers can request that their customer support is limited to EEA only.

 Where data is transferred outside of the EEA, it is done on the basis of appropriate safeguards, for example binding corporate rules, EU model clauses or a declaration of adequacy.

-Wandera may report any activity it suspects violates any law or regulation to appropriate law enforcement officials, regulators, or other third parties.
-To cooperate with governmental requests (including meeting national security or law enforcement requirements), to protect Wandera’s systems and users, to ensure the integrity and operation of Wandera’s business and systems, or in response to subpoenas, court orders, or legal requirements, Wandera may access and disclose any information it considers necessary or appropriate, including user contact details, IP address and traffic information, posted content, and Web usage paths.
+Wandera may report any personal information and activity if it receives a lawful request from law enforcement officials, regulators, or public authorities.
+This may be necessary to cooperate with governmental requests (including meeting national security or law enforcement requirements), to protect Wandera’s systems and users, to ensure the integrity and operation of Wandera’s business and systems, or in response to subpoenas, court orders, or legal requirements, Wandera may access and disclose any information it considers necessary or appropriate, including user contact details, IP address and traffic information, posted content, and Web usage paths.
 By using the Wandera website and/or services you expressly consent to the foregoing use and disclosure.

 Wandera has developed a solution for the global market and has optimized its product to meet the strongest of regulations.
 Many countries have data privacy regulations in place that may affect the installation of a solution such as Wandera.
 Wandera recommends seeking legal advice and following internal procedures before deploying Wandera’s Service.